 Born and raised in Canada, jazz trumpeter and composer Mike Field is known for his bright, upbeat and energetic music.
-His latest project, The Ghost And The Paperboy EP (2017), features Mike on vocals, singing in both English and Italian, and was nominated for a Toronto Independent Music Award (TIMA) for Best Jazz Vocals.
+His latest project, The Ghost And The Paperboy EP (2017), won the 2017 Toronto Independent Music Award (TIMA) for Best Jazz Vocals.
 His previous album, Attic Jump (2015), reached the top of the Canadian jazz charts and was nominated for two global Independent Music Awards (IMAs) and two TIMAs.
 His second album, Rush Mode, won five Aurora Awards, two Independent Music Video Awards (IMVAs) and was also nominated for two IMAs.
 He performs his compositions with local musicians at jazz festivals, societies and clubs in New Zealand, Australia, Asia, Europe, North America and Antarctica.
 Notable recent concerts include the Nelson Jazz Festival in New Zealand, the Grampians Jazz Festival in Australia, the Newmarket and Niagara-on-the-Lake Jazz Festivals in Canada, The Lighthouse Cafe in Los Angeles, SCAT Jazz Club in Madeira and Gregory's Jazz Club in Rome.

 Mike writes his music either when he's traveling or when he's ensconced in Toronto's urban lifestyle.
 His melodies are dynamic and exciting and since learning languages and traveling to all corners of the world has always been a part of Mike's life, the titles of his songs often reflect movement and cultures - such as Five Days in Hermosa, High Altitude or the Latin-flavoured tune, Train Station Frustration.